ktorn/completium-landing/docs/dapp-first/first3.md

 ## Taquito

+This section is for information only, no action is required.

 The <a href='https://tezostaquito.io/' target='_blank'>Taquito</a> library provides easy integration of blockchain features in javascript applications.
 It is pre-installed in the Gitpod environment.

 The following code shows how to retrieve data from the contract when in an asynchronous function.
 This code is to be inserted in the function passed to `useCallback` above: